stridecolossus/JOVE/docs/blog/part-5-terrain/particle-system.md

 };
 ```

+TODO
+- note all scenarios output timestamps but inn practice would omit if unused
+or custom impls to optimise

 Note that the original model `Header` is now composed into the model class since the draw `count` is no longer a static property (and a separate header record provided little benefit anyway).
 A skeleton implementation is also introduced with an empty index buffer.